sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SH 76: Learner goals change over the period of a course.
 Learners can transition from extrinsic and attainment goals to intrinsic goals.
     - Cites Hidi & Renninger, 2006

-**Question**: _Do learners automatically integrate knowledge?_

-**Question**: _How important is integrating knowledge to developing expertise?_

-**Question**: _What strategies are effective to integrating knowledge?_
+**Question**: _How important is integrating knowledge to developing expertise?
+What strategies are effective to integrating knowledge?_

+- SH 95: "To develop mastery, students must acquire component skills, practice integrating them, and know when to apply what they have learned."
+- SH 117: Performance criteria should explicitly require component integration to promote transfer.
+- SB 243: Transfer is not hopeless.
+If learning are asked to explain reasoning, given good organizational knowledge, and shown multiple contexts, transfer is much more likely to happen.
+    - Cites Mayer & Wittrock, 2006

-**Question**: _Is compare and contrast effective to knowledge integration?
+**Question**: _Is comparison exercises effective to knowledge integration?
 When and how?_

+- _Needs research_

 **Question**: _Is learner or program control more effective?
-When?_

-**Question**: _Do choices improve or hinder learning?_
+When?
+Do choices improve or hinder learning?_

-- SH 89: Give learners flexibility and small choices throughout the course to lead the learners to believe they are in control of their own learning.

-_File_

-- SB 116: To sustain learner attention, manage their fatigue.
-Alter between types of activities and build in regular breaks.
-- SB 119-120: Material pacing is critical to sustaining learner attention.
-A "relatively rapid pace" sustains attention.
-    - Cites Anderson & Torrey, 1995 and Brophy and Good, 1986
-- SH 213: Help learners to set realistic expectations of themselves to support motivation and metacognition.
-- SB 283: A problem-centered design meets the following criteria:
-    - A problem is presented in the intro
-    - Authentic tasks specific to the domain
-    - Problem is the "focal point" of teaching
 - SE 316, 318: Our low ability to self-assessment impacts our ability to make effective learning decisions
     - Cites Stone, 2000; Glenberg, Sanocki, Epstein, and Morris (1987); Eva, Cunnington, Reiter, Keane, and Norman (2004); Violato and Lockyer (2006); Moos and Azevedo (2008)
-- SE 322-323: Make defaults available to learners when they are presented with choices.
-    - Cites Schnackenberg and Sullivan (2000)
-- SE 317: Learner satistifaction has a low correlation with learning outcomes.
-    - Cites Sitzmann, Brown, Casper, Ely, and Zimmerman (2008); Schnackenberg, Sullivan, Leader, and Jones (1998)
 - SE 311-313: In elearning, learners can be completely in control of their learning.
 There are three basic types:
     - Content sequencing
     - Pacing